 Preheat oven to 375 degrees F. Peel and slice all veggies and set aside.
-Brush chicken on both sides with olive oil and place on a baking sheet – Sprinkle 2 tsp of Dipping Spice Blend (it has really turned out to be an all-purpose blend!).
-Toss the sweet potatoes in olive oil, spread out over another baking sheet, and sprinkle with Dipping Spice Blend.
+Brush chicken on both sides with olive oil and place on a baking sheet, then sprinkle with 2 tsp of Dipping Spice Blend.
+Toss the sweet potatoes in olive oil, spread out over another baking sheet, and sprinkle with 2 tsp Dipping Spice Blend.
 Bake both sheets in the oven for 15 to 20 minutes.

 While chicken and sweet potatoes are baking, heat the broth, onions, carrots and optional veggies or herbs in a soup pan over medium high heat until it’s about to boil.
 Reduce heat to low and simmer veggies in broth for 15 minutes or so.

 When the chicken and sweet potatoes are done (the sweet potatoes can be al denté, as they will continue to soften in the soup), slice them into bite sized pieces, and add to the soup.
-Season the soup to taste with Tuscan and / or Olive Oil Dipping Blends (I used both in this recipe).
+Season the soup to taste with Olive Oil Dipping Blend.
 Continue to cook soup for another 5 to 10 min.

 Place a large handful (about 1 to 1.5 cups) of spinach or kale into each bowl (I use kale in this chicken soup recipe), then ladle the soup over the greens until the broth covers them.
 Wait five min for the greens to wilt and the soup to cool enough to eat, then finish with a drizzle of cold-pressed olive oil.
-I used oregano flavored olive oil for my first bowl, and the next day when I reheated the soup, I tried a mix of garlic, spicy jalapeño, and basil flavored olive oils, which lent it a little Southeast Asian flavor.
-If in the mood for a very spicy chicken soup, habanero olive oil is a spot-hitter.
+I used rosemary flavored olive oil for my first bowl, and the next day when I reheated the soup, I tried a mix of garlic and basil flavored olive oils, which lent it a little Southeast Asian flavor.

 Serves 2-3.
 Enjoy (and feel better)!